JanssenProject/jans/docs/janssen-server/developer/agama/faq.md

 ### How to launch a flow?

-A flow is launched by issuing an authentication request in a browser as explained [launching flows](./jans-agama-engine.md#launching-flows).
+A flow is launched by issuing an authentication request in a browser as explained in the [launching flows documentation](./jans-agama-engine.md#launching-flows).

 ### Does flow execution timeout?